Base Station Details

 The Internet Connections view provides a mechanism for viewing or editing internet connection information associated with the Base Station.
 This may include adding details about the type of connection, ex.
 Ethernet, cellular or satellite, as well as associated costs.

-Click on the icon to see a history of transaction statistics over the history of the Base Station.
+Click on the icon to see various transaction statistics for the history of the Base Station.
+Each statistic is aggregated based on the selected period, ex.
+Monthly, Daily, Lifetime.